Peddannat/ecommerce-microservices/README.md

 ## 🔄 API Flow

-A typical request flow in the current implementation is client to gateway, gateway authentication, Eureka-based routing, target service execution, optional Feign call to another service, database interaction, and wrapped JSON response back to the client.[1]
+A typical request flow in the current implementation is client to gateway, gateway authentication, Eureka-based routing, target service execution, optional Feign call to another service, database interaction, and wrapped JSON response back to the client.

 ```mermaid
 sequenceDiagram